Kraner Family Dentistry | Thumb Sucking

 How to Help Your Child Stop

-At Kraner Family Dentistry, we take a gentle and supportive approach to help break the habit without pressure or shame.
+At Kraner Family Dentistry, we take a gentle and supportive approach to help break the habit without pressure or shame, and we can guide you through effective children thumb sucking treatment options if needed.

 Here are some tips: